Transferring credits to MMC is easy. Let us advise you on the process.

 Transfer credit is granted for IB examination scores of 4 or higher on the Higher Level Examinations.
 No credit is granted for the Standard Level Examinations.

 Foreign Language Credit

 Students who are fluent in a foreign language whose instruction in that language did not take place in a formal classroom setting, may have their skills and fluency in the language evaluated for possible transfer credit by taking either the CLEP exam or the NYU Language Proficiency exam.
 Official scores earned must be sent to MMC.
-Students may earn up to 12 credits for language proficiency, but these credits may not be applied at the 300 Level or above.
+Students may earn up to 9 credits (CLEP exams) or up to 12 credits (NYU language exam) for language proficiency, but these credits may not be applied at the 300 Level or above.

 Life Experience Credit

 Through the Prior Learning Assessment Program, you can receive college credit for learning you acquired through your professional career.